DSPaul/COMPASS/README.md

 # COMPASS
 The Codex Organizer to make Pen-and-paper Adventuring Super Simple or COMPASS for short is a windows application to organize and manage all your TTRPG rulebooks, inspired by [Playnite](https://github.com/JosefNemec/Playnite).

-## Story
+## :scroll: Story

 If you are an RPG fan like me, you probably have lots of pdf's both homebrew and official from sites such as [Drivethrough RPG](https://www.drivethrurpg.com/), [Humble Bundle Books](https://www.humblebundle.com/books),  [GM Binder](https://www.gmbinder.com/), [Homebrewery](https://homebrewery.naturalcrit.com/), [itch.io](https://itch.io/books/genre-rpg) or content from subreddits, patreon creators and kickstarters.
 Or perhaps you own them in digital form on sites such as [D&D Beyond](https://www.dndbeyond.com/sources#Sourcebooks) or [Roll20](https://roll20.net/compendium/dnd5e/BookIndex).
 Keeping track of all these books is hard and nothing is more frustrating than franticly clicking trough folders in search of that one statblock you need in the heat of combat.
 COMPASS solves this problem by bringing all of your books together in one place that is easily searchable, sortable and filterable.

 ## Features

 - **Unify** your digital tabletop RPG sourcebook library so everything is in one place.
-- **Import** any pdf or link a URL for online sources.
+- **Import** any file or link to a URL for online sources.
 You can also manually add books to include your physical collection.
 - Have **Redundant Access** to your books by having both an offline pdf and a link to an online version hosted on sites such as Google Drive and GM Binder for each book.
 COMPASS will automatically fallback to another version if the preferred one is unavailable due to a lack of internet for example.
 - **Automatic metadata** from PDF's, supported sites and books with an ISBN number thanks to [Open Library](https://openlibrary.org/).